Sistine Chapel Paintings - Renaissance Masterpieces

 (177)

-The Sistine Chapel is most significant room inside Vatican Museums popular for its magnificent Renaissance paintings on the ceiling, frescoes, and walls, painted by the famous Italian artist Michelangelo between 1508 and 1512.
+The Sistine Chapel is the most significant room in the Vatican Museum.
+It is popular for its magnificent Renaissance paintings on the ceiling, frescoes, and walls, painted by the famous Italian artist Michelangelo between 1508 and 1512.
+The “Last Judgement” and “The Creation of Adam” are some of Michelangelo’s most popular paintings, drawing millions of crowds annually.
+This article discusses all the paintings from their beginning until the latest restoration.

 About Sistine Chapel Paintings